-Then, if you throw in multi-room, high definition (HD)channels and non-packaged sports channels, subscription fees could rise to almost £100 a month – and this still doesn’t get you the latest movies and sporting events, which you’ll need to purchase separately through Sky’s Box-Office channels.
+Then, if you throw in multi-room, high definition (HD) channels and non-packaged sports channels, subscription fees could rise to almost £100 a month – and this still doesn’t get you the latest movies and sporting events, which you’ll need to purchase separately through Sky’s box office channels.

 So can you afford it?
 If you can’t, now is a great time to explore the alternatives.

-Why Sky is not your only option
+Why Sky is not your sole option

 The good news is things could have moved on since you signed up to Sky and, these days, it might not be your only option.
 Here’s why: